narlabharath/ct_vibe/frontend/README.md

 - **File Upload and Preview**:
   - Upload multiple files when creating a session.
   - Preview uploaded file names before submission.

+**Chat Display**:
+  - Renders chat responses as an ordered list of output events from the backend `/query` endpoint.
+  - Each event is either a text message or a plot image (base64 PNG).
+  - Only user/assistant messages and plot images are shown; debug prints/logs are excluded.

 - **Responsive UI**:
   - Uses Dash Bootstrap Components for a modern look.
   - Modals for session creation and renaming.